Skip to main content

 2. Server validation:

-• Verify both signatures cryptographically
+• Verify signatures cryptographically

 • Simulate the on-chain transaction (catches revert conditions)